-Never use metal polish or solvents to clean bronzes as they will seriously damage the surface patina.
+Never use metal polish or solvents to clean bronzes, as they can seriously damage the surface patina.

 A dull patina can be enlivened with a light coating of microcrystalline wax.

-It is always advisable to test the wax on the base of a bronze to make sure you are happy with the outcome, before applying to visible areas.
+It is always advisable to test the wax on the base of a bronze.
+Always make sure you are happy with the outcome, before applying to visible areas.

 Cleaning antique bronzes

 To remove dirt or dust from awkward crevices use a toothbrush and a tin of furniture polish.

 Dip the brush in the wax and apply to the bronze working the wax around the detailed areas to lift the dirt.

 Over larger, smoother areas the wax can be applied with a cloth.